techgrounds/cloud-assignments-E28MS/Assignments/Fundamentals/Security/Passwords.md

 ## Subject

+The subject of passwords introduces concepts like hashing, salting, rainbow tables and also some previously encountered encryption tools.

 ##  Assignment

 1. Find out what hashing is and why it is preferred over symmetric encryption for storing passwords.